-For optimum results, connect Google Analytics with your Google Webmaster console and Adwords accounts.
+Connect Google Analytics with your Google Webmaster Console, and Adwords account for optimum results.

-Being able to monitor traffic from different platforms like PPC, social media and organic search makes it easy to compare them against each other and figure out what is providing the best conversion rates.
-Using analytics software is like plugging a data analyser into a motor vehicle to see what the faults are and how to make it run more smoothly.
+Monitoring the traffic from different platforms like PPC, social media, and organic search makes it easy to compare them against each other and figure out what provides the best conversion rates.
+Using analytics software is like plugging a data analyser into a motor vehicle to see the faults and how to make it run more smoothly.

 What Is Website Tracking And Analysis?